 The seven day period of intense mourning following the burial is known as Shiva.
 This is the time of most intense mourning.
 It is followed by 23 lesser days, known as Shloshim, which are then followed by ten more months of reciting the mourner’s Kaddish in a minyan.
 Shabbat and holidays interrupt Shiva and the family attends services at the synagogue.

 According to Jewish tradition, mourners are taken care of by the community during Shiva so that they don’t need to worry about personal care.
 Traditionally, mourners do not worry about shaving, hair care, cosmetics or other personal care beyond the hygienic during shiva.
 Many people cover the mirrors with sheets taped to the wall so as not to cause the mourners any worry about how they look.

 Some mourners choose to sit for a full seven days, other families choose just three, which has become a common practice in our community.
 During each evening of Shiva, the Rabbi or a congregation member will lead a minyan service.
 During Shiva friends will visit the house, bring food for the family, and stay for the service.

 During your visit to a Shiva house, you should focus on the mourners, sharing memories of the deceased with them or even just sitting with them in silence.
 During the service at the home, you should participate in the service and offer the healing of your presence.

-Sheloshim (thirty) is the thirty day period following burial.
+Shloshim (thirty) is the thirty day period following burial.
 Following Shiva, some of the normal routine elements of life are reentered.
-During the rest of Sheloshim it is customary to refrain from attending social gatherings and events.
+During the rest of Shloshim it is customary to refrain from attending social gatherings and events.
 One does not visit the cemetery during this period.